Private Detective Warning: December Scams Surge and How to Avoid Them

 Delivery Notifications and Road Toll Scams

 With the sheer volume of packages moving across the country, parcel delivery scams are virtually guaranteed to spike.
 You might receive an SMS or email claiming you have a “missed delivery” or an “unpaid shipping fee.”
-These messages usually include a link that leads to a fake website, where you’re asked to enter your card details to “release” the package.
+These messages usually include a link to a fake website that asks you to enter your card details to “release” the package.
 This is a direct attempt to steal your identity and access your bank account.

 Road toll scams are equally common as families prepare to drive interstate for the summer.
-You may get a text stating you have an overdue toll payment, threatening a fine if you don’t pay immediately via the provided link.
-A private detective advises using the stop, check, protect method: stop before you click, check the official website of the service provider, and protect your identity by never sharing details through unsolicited links.
+You may receive a text stating you have an overdue toll payment and threatening a fine if you don’t pay immediately via the provided link.
+A private detective advises using the stop, check, protect method: stop before you click, check the service provider’s official website, and protect your identity by never sharing details via unsolicited links.
 Always use official apps or verified websites to manage your deliveries and accounts.

 How a Private Detective Helps You Stay Safe